KasparEtter/ef1p/pages/email/email.md

 {% include_relative generated/applications-data-integrity.embedded.svg %}
 <figcaption markdown="span">
-As long as you get the hash from a trusted source, the delivery of the file can be outsourced to a third party.
+As long as you get the hash from a trusted source, the delivery of the file can be outsourced to an untrusted third party.
 </figcaption>
 </figure>